EPA aims to remove polluted soil from 167 East Chicago homes

-EAST CHICAGO, Ind. — The U.S. Environmental Protection Agency is preparing to excavate lead- and arsenic-tainted soil from around more than 160 homes in a northwestern Indiana city.
+EAST CHICAGO, Ind. — The U.S. Environmental Protection Agency is preparing to excavate soil tainted with lead and arsenic from around more than 160 homes in East Chicago, in a push the agency says could complete exterior residential cleanups this year in the northwest Indiana city.

 The EPA intends to remove polluted soil from about 167 properties in East Chicago’s Calumet neighborhood, which is part of the U.S.S.
 Lead Superfund site.

-The Post-Tribune reports EPA remedial project manager Sarah Rolfes said Saturday that the exterior residential cleanups would end this year if the properties targeted for remediation are completed and the agency receives access for sampling and remediation at 28 properties in the neighborhood.
+Sarah Rolfes, an EPA remedial project manager, said Saturday that the exterior residential cleanups would end in 2019 if the properties targeted for remediation are completed and the agency receives access for sampling and remediation at 28 properties in the neighborhood, the Post-Tribune reported.
+Since 2016, the EPA has dug 582 properties in East Calumet and Calumet, which are the Superfund site’s two residential zones.

 In 2016, over 1,000 people were forced from the West Calumet Housing Complex after tests found high lead levels in blood samples from some children and some yards with lead levels over 70 times the U.S. safety standard.